jefedigital/bytebusker/README.md

 Some helper functions for repetitive tasks in R, leaning on the tidyverse wherever possible.

--   **bb_boxmatrix** - takes a dataframe and returns a matrix of boxplots histograms of the numeric columns using ggplot2.
+-   **bb_boxmatrix** - takes a dataframe and returns a matrix of boxplots of the numeric columns using ggplot2.

 -   **bb_cleancols** - takes a dataframe and returns it with cleaned-up column labels.